If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-If you start taking the POP at the beginning of your period (day one), you will be protected against pregnancy straight away.
-You can also start the pill up to, and including, the fifth day of your period and you will be protected from pregnancy immediately.
+If you start taking the POP in the first five days of your period, you will be protected against pregnancy straight away.

 If you start taking the pill at any other time in your menstrual cycle, it will take two days before it starts to work.
 So you’ll need to use condoms for the first two days.

 If you have missed a pill outside of the 3 or 12 hour window:

 If you have missed a pill but it’s still inside the 3 or 12 hour window:

 If you stop taking the pill but don’t want to become pregnant remember to use another method of contraception.
 Condoms will also protect against STIs.